telezoic/Ophidian-Multitude-Python/README.md

 ####Instructions:####

-1: Create a .csv with a list of titles in the first column 	url[0] and urls in the second column 	url[1]
+1: Create a .csv with a list of titles in the first column 	url[0] and urls in the second column 	url[1].
+Remove your EZproxy/Authentication prefix from the urls.
 Ensure there are no headers in the .csv

 2: Mod/add your own vendor scripts as needed based on the apprpropriate matching syntax [from your vendor's html source code].